 The percent of capital dollars spent by the end of the fiscal year refers to the portion of the capital budget that was utilized compared to what was budgeted in MassDOT’s Capital Improvement Plan (CIP).

-In FY20 the rail programs, combined, spent 91% of the original amount budgeted in the CIP.
-This is a three percent increase when compared to FY19.
+In FY21 the rail programs, combined, spent 89% of the original amount budgeted in the CIP.
+This is a two percent decrease compared to FY20 expenditures.

 Healthy and Sustainable Transportation